 To be successful in the procurement industry, you should consider dedicating quite a bit of time to earning certifications and practicing your craft.
 Then, it won’t be long before you start reaping the rewards of your efforts.

 How to Learn Procurement: Step by Step

-- Research and evaluate potential suppliers.
 This stage involves finding suppliers that can deliver on their promise.
-There are many ways to identify potential supply partners, but the most common way is to attend trade shows or use procurement software featuring a catalog of possible suppliers.
+There are many ways to identify potential supply partners.
+However, the most common way is to attend trade shows or use procurement software featuring a catalog of possible suppliers.